Effect of chemical disorder on the magnetic anisotropy in L$1_0$ FeNi from first principles calculations: Results and Discussion

 Fig.~\ref{img:SOAP} shows the t-SNE visualization of the SOAP vectors representing different local atomic environments, including up to 1NN, 2NN, and 3NN, for Fe atoms in different equiatomic configurations with different $P_z$.
 For each value of the long range order parameter, 50 configurations have been randomly generated.
 The $x$ and $y$ axes of the subplots represent the reduced dimensions of the SOAP vectors obtained using the t-SNE technique, while the symbols are colored according to the \emph{absolute value} of the OMA of the corresponding Fe atoms.
 We note that a potential correlation between the local environment and the local OMA implies that, if two local environments are mapped onto each other by some rotation, then the corresponding anisotropies should be rotated accordingly.
 We therefore relate only the absolute values of the OMA to the corresponding SOAP vectors.
 Nevertheless, since we are not evaluating the OMA relative to the $y$-direction, a data-point with very low OMA in Fig.~\ref{img:SOAP} could still exhibit a strong uniaxial anisotropy along $y$, which represents a certain limitation of our analysis.
 However, at least for $P_z=0.75$, and since $P_x=P_y=0$ was imposed for all configurations, such cases can be considered as unlikely.

 We first consider the case with $P_z \geq 0.75$ with only the 1NN included [Fig.~\ref{img:SOAP}(c)].
 The zoomed version of Fig.~\ref{img:SOAP}(c) shows some examples of the local 1NN environment of the Fe atoms corresponding to selected data points.
 Case (c1) corresponds to the local atomic environment found in the perfectly ordered structure, while the cluster of yellow and light green triangles denoted as (c2) corresponds to the previously identified ``favorable" environment with the highest OMA (see Sec.~\ref{sec:A}).
-Note that due to the small truncation error in the SOAP expansion and other numerical inaccuracies, the corresponding data-points are slightly separated in the t-SNE representation, even though they in fact correspond to identical atomic environments.
+Note that due to the small truncation error in the SOAP expansion and other numerical inaccuracies, the corresponding data-points (yellow and light green colored triangles) are slightly separated in the t-SNE representation, even though they in fact correspond to identical atomic environments.
 However, we have carefully verified that such small numerical differences in the SOAP vectors do not lead to an artificial separation of equivalent points into different clusters.

+For another cluster, (c3), containing only dark blue triangles indicative of a very small OMA, one can see that one of these configurations corresponds to an atomic environment that resembles an Fe atom within a nominal Ni plane, and that the other configuration that is shown indeed exhibits a nearly identical environment, but with one Fe-Ni pair exchanged between the lower Fe plane and the nominal Ni plane in the middle.

-Another cluster (c3), containing only dark blue triangles indicative of a very small OMA, corresponds to atomic environments that resemble Fe atoms within a nominal Ni plane.
-One can also identify some clusters in Fig.~\ref{img:SOAP}(c) that contain a range of colors, indicating Fe atoms with similar 1NN environment but rather different values of the OMA [e.g., the two clusters that are encircled in the zoomed version, or the ``cluster'' corresponding to the favorable environment (c2)].
+One can also identify some clusters in Fig.~\ref{img:SOAP}(c) that contain a range of colors, indicating Fe atoms with similar 1NN environment but rather different values of the OMA [e.g., the two clusters that are encircled in the zoomed version].
+Case (c4) explicitly shows the chemical environment for two such cases.
+Indeed both cases represent a similar chemical environment corresponding to an Fe atom within a nominal Fe plane with two or three additional Fe atoms distributed in the planes above and below.